jonthorell/PirateIsland/README.md

 # Technologies used

 Python
+Gitpod
-Gitpod and GitHub Desktop as IDE
+GitHub Desktop as IDE

 # Deployment

 All code entered into its respective file from within gitpod.
+At first deployment.
+After that, everything was done using notepad++ and GitHub Desktop.

-The source is hosted at github and deployed using the publicly availabe git-hube page of https://github.com/jonthorell/PirateIsland
+The source is hosted at github and deployed using the publicly availabe github page of https://github.com/jonthorell/PirateIsland

-## Deployment to GitHub Pages
+## Deployment to Heroku

-NOTE: The game can of course not run from there.
-It is used as storage-area for files needed by this readme.

-The site was deployed to GitHub pages.
-The steps to deploy are as follows:

-- In the GitHub repository, navigate to the Settings tab
-- From the menu on left select 'Pages'
-- From the source section drop-down menu, select the Branch: main
-- Click 'Save'
-- A live link will be displayed in a green banner when published successfully.
+In order to deploy something to Heroku, several steps needs to be taken care of.

+This is taken for granted that the project is already hosted at GitHub.

-Changes in the code is regularily pushed into the repository using:
+Code changes are regularily pushed into that repository using either Github Desktop or the cli command git using:

 * git add .
 * git commit -m "commit message"
 * git push

-## Deployment to Heroku
+The steps for deployment to Heroku are:

-TO-BE-ADDED
+1. Create an account at Heroku.
+2. Create an app in Heroku, with a unique name and a region
+3. Under settings, create an environment variable with the name PORT and value of 8000
+4. This project does not need it, but if it did: create a variable with the name creds and the credential needed to access external resources.
+5. Create the buildpacks.
+For this project, python and nodejs (in that order)
+6. Under deployment, connect the github account to the heroku-account
+7. Under deployment method, connect the app to the correct github repository
+8. Decide if you want the deployment to be automatic or manual.

 # Testing